mmore500/backstrip/README.md

     orient: typing.Literal["v", "h"] = "v",
     **kwargs,
 ) -> None:
-"""
-Draws background strips behind boxplot patches on a matplotlib Axes object to enhance the visual identifiability of hue-keyed groups.
+    """Draws background strips behind boxplot patches on a matplotlib Axes object to enhance the visual identifiability of hue-keyed groups.

     This function iterates over PathPatch objects (representing boxes) within a matplotlib Axes, and draws semi-transparent rectangles (strips) in the background.

     These strips can be customized in color (`hue`), pattern (`hatch`), and orientation (`orient`).
     """
 ```

 ### `backplot`: tidy-data, figure-level interface